-November in the city offers a lot more reasons to be thankful than just Thanksgiving turkeys and pumpkin pies.
-Things might be cooling down, but the endless list of amazing fall concerts makes the braving the autumnal cold well worth it.
-Here's our list of our favorite music highlights for the month—from dancing away residual "superstitious" Halloween vibes with Stevie Wonder to partying with up-n-coming synth star Shamir.
+November offers a lot more reasons to be thankful than just Thanksgiving turkeys and the best pies.
+The season of summer music festivals may have passed, but there are plenty of things to do in the fall nonetheless—including a slew of must-see shows.
+Check out our list of exciting fall concerts, and you’ll see braving the autumnal cold is well worth it.
+Here's our list of our favorite music highlights for the month.

-RECOMMENDED: See our guide to concerts in NYC
+RECOMMENDED: Full guide to the best concerts in NYC

 The goth-leaning singer-songwriter offers an improbable mix of scrappy outsider folk and black metal that has garnered substantial underground acclaim despite long odds.
 Despite what the title might imply, Wolfe aims her sights on the folk-ier end of those inspirations with her latest album, Birth of Violence.

 On her captivating Warp Records debut Ultraviolet, composer Moran conjures alien timbres from prepared piano, which she weaves into gorgeous, kaleidoscopic sonic tapestries.
 Introduce yourself to her ethereal sound as she performs with Montreal composer Coverdale in a stately setting: a historical Brooklyn church complete with immersive architecturally mapped A/V projections.

 This Connecticut ensemble plays textured, moody emo music that reaches moving peaks of post-rock heights—a unique poignancy derived from heart-on-the-sleeve lyrics and Odyssian song structures that occasionally match the band name for length.